BetriuJaume/Deep-Recommenders/README.md

 - Data preprocessing
 - Model training

-The first step will be to create a data folder inside the rpository.
+The first step will be to create a data folder inside the repository.
 The name of the folder **must be 'data'**.
 Inside the folder the user must place the dataset **movies_samples.csv**.

 To run the preprocessing of the data: